ElisabethStrunk/LinuxServerConfiguration/README.md

 * Set up a virtual environment for my application to run in
 * Created a WSGI application from my [*Item Catalog*](https://github.com/ElisabethStrunk/Udacity_FullStack_ItemCatalog) project
 * Set up a virtual host to serve my WSGI app
+* Made sure that the .git directories on my server are not publicly accessible via a browser

 A detailed description of all the steps I performed, as well as the reasons for the neccessity of custom builds of Python and mod_wsgi can be found [here](deploy_your_project.md).<br>
 <br>